 Students value learning as a way of promoting professional growth.
 They assume responsibility for continued knowledge development.
 They constantly evaluate their care using professional nursing standards and modify their practice to accommodate new learning.
 Students are responsible for attaining and maintaining a safe level of skill performance.
 Students continue to develop reflective skepticism.
-They are responsible and accountable for their actions and write self-evaluation notes that demonstrate progress in achieving course outcomes.
+They are responsible and accountable for their actions and write self-evaluation notes that demonstrate progress and achievement of course outcomes and professional requirements.